 Mark your calendars!
-The Washington Wine Express departs on
+The Washington Wine Express departs on three fall weekends:

 Standard Class train coaches are Tacoma Rail cars representative of the 1950’s era Amtrak passengers cars offering reserved seating in climate controlled environment with comfortable front-facing upholstered seats in paired rows.
 Ride in style in First Class aboard 1940s Olympian Hiawatha coaches from the Milwaukee Road.
 These table-and-chair coaches allow for parties of 4 to sit facing each other with reserved seating in a climate controlled environment.
-First Class tickets include the additional amenities of a dedicated car attendant, complimentary snacks and beverages, and tabletop activities for the youngsters – and young at heart!
+First Class tickets include the additional amenities of on-board sampling, a dedicated car attendant, and complimentary snacks and non-alcoholic beverages.

 The Washington Wine Express is a special event produced by Mt Rainier Railroad on behalf of the non-profit Western Forest Industries Museum.
 All Mt Rainier Railroad ticketing and cancellation polices are effective for this special event train.